Find out how much you can afford today

 How much deposit do I need to get a mortgage?

-You’ll usually need at least a 5% deposit to get a mortgage but the bigger the deposit you have, the bigger the choice of mortgages you will have and you’ll usually get access to better first time buyer mortgage rates.
+However, the bigger the deposit you have, the bigger the choice of mortgages you will typically have and you’ll usually get access to better first time buyer mortgage rates too.

-Saving a house deposit is one of the biggest hurdles first time buyers face.
+Saving a house deposit is one of the biggest hurdles many first time buyers face.
 The size of deposit you’ll be able to save depends on:

 • What savings you have.
-If you are saving to buy a house, you may want to consider a Lifetime ISA
+If you are saving to buy a house, you may want to consider a Lifetime ISA.

 • What support you get from your family.
-See our guides on gifted deposits and how to help your child buy a home
+See our guides on gifted deposits and how to help your child buy a home.

-• What capital you can raise from selling an existing home, or extending a mortgage on a property you are not selling
+• What capital you can raise from selling an existing home, or extending a mortgage on a property you are not selling.

 Once you’ve added these amounts together, you need to deduct any costs of buying a home, moving and renovating, as well as any savings safety-net you want to keep.